MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 The AL Language extension offers users the option to automatically format their source code.
 For more information on how to use it, see [AL Formatter](../developer/devenv-al-formatter.md).

-## Line Length
+## Line length
-There is no line length restriction, but the code can become unreadable due to this issue.<!-- In this case, remind the coder in CodeReview that it must be fixed.  -->
+In general there is no restriction on line length, but lengthy lines can make the the code unreadable.
+We recommend that you keep your code easily scannable and readable.

-## Object Naming
+## Object naming
 Object names are not prefixed.
-They start with the feature/group name, followed by the logical name as in these two examples: `Intrastat extension validation codeunit for Denmark`, `codeunit 123 "IntrastatDK Validation"`
+They start with the feature/group name, followed by the logical name as in these two examples:

+- `Intrastat extension validation codeunit for Denmark`
+- `codeunit 123 "IntrastatDK Validation"`

 > [!NOTE]
-> "MS - " prefix is not required.
+> The "MS - " prefix is not required.

-## File Structure
+## File structure

-The file structure for all objects is as follows:
+Inside an .al code file, the structure for all objects must follow the sequence below:

 1. Properties
-2. Object specific constructs such as:
+2. Object-specific constructs such as:
     *  Table fields
     *  Page layout
     *  Actions
 3. Global variables
     * Labels (old Text Constants)
     * Global variables
-4. Functions
+4. Methods

 ## Referencing

-Objects are referenced by the object name,not by ID.
+In AL, objects are referenced by their object name, not by their ID.

 ### Example

 ```
 Page.RunModal(Page::"Customer Card", ...)